Myths about Virtual Schools

 FACT: Students will need to spend, on average, about six hours on schoolwork each day, depending on grade level.

 FACT: The Virginia Virtual Academy is a public educational program that happens to operate outside of a traditional classroom.
-As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
+As participants in a public school program, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
 They will also be required to take standardized tests mandated by the state of Virginia (SOL).
-The K12 curriculum was developed by experts to meet or exceed Virginia Academic Standards, and has proven to be one of the top-scoring online school curriculum programs in the nation.
+The K12 curriculum was developed to meet Virginia Academic Standards.